IBE160/SG-Oslo-Flexi/docs/PRD.md

 *   **Planner Agent:** Propose a study plan based on the user's goals and exam schedule.
 *   **Voice Interaction:** Allow users to ask questions and receive explanations via voice.
 *   **Advanced Gamification:** Full implementation of streaks, badges, leaderboards, and other motivational features.
 *   **Deeper RAG Integration:** Use a vector database to enable more sophisticated Q&A and cross-document analysis.
+The IBE160 MVP will not include a vector database; this deeper RAG integration is a future enhancement.

 ### 3.3.
 Vision Features